christiangenco/christiangenco.github.io/projects.md

 Here are the projects I'm working on next, in order:

-* a browser plugin for [textbooks please](http://textbooksplease.com) to make it easier to automatically find better book prices
-* Broccoli Phone: let customers send SMS messages to your business number
+* a CRM for your facebook friends
+* improvements to PastCam
-* mailto.io: super easy contact forms for your website
+* super easy contact forms for your website
-* label template maker: mailmerge + google docs
-* business handbook: keep all of your business operations in one place so your office doesn't explode when someone gets sick
-* 3d rings: create your own 3D-printed wedding band in silver, gold, or platinum
+* custom 3D-printed wedding bands
-* Personal CRM: keep track of everyone you know, get reminded when you haven't talked to interesting friends in a while, and get a good tl;dr of a friend's life before you talk to them again so you can ask relevant questions
+* super easy file upload portal
+* let people text your business number (also schedule texts and do sms blasts)
+* a photo camera that records audio (like for recording class lectures - take pictures of the board, and listen to the audio around when you took the picture)
+* a reading list that sorts recommendations by the number of times they've been recommended
-* beats for iOS: the iOS Clock app in [internet time](http://www.wnyc.org/story/15-internet-time/)
+* the iOS clock app, but in units of [beats](http://www.wnyc.org/story/15-internet-time/)
-* Weasley Clock: mobile app to log my location and show it [like in Harry Potter](http://harrypotter.wikia.com/wiki/Weasley_Clock)
-* a better [Markdown to MLA](http://markdowntomla.com/) that works more like Google Docs (ex: lets you save documents and document versions, send papers to other people for feedback and to see their changes)
-* fileinbox: DBinbox for SalesForce.
-Receive files from clients in a secure file upload portal.
+* a better way to view time-series data (like Art History pieces)
+* vet management software
+* urgent practice management software
-* offstage club: make it as easy to see a local theatre show as it is to see a movie
+* a way to make it as easy to see a local theatre show as it is to see a movie
-* whiteboard js: a web app that makes it easy to make Khan Academy-style drawings
-* Urgent Practice: practice management software for small medical offices.
-* tabletop js: play any board game with anyone on the internet in real time.
-No rules are enforced, so you can play any game (and even cheat or (╯°□°）╯︵ ┻━┻)
+* play any board game with anyone on the internet in real time.
+No rules are enforced, so you can play any game (and even cheat or (╯°□°）╯︵ ┻━┻) - also functions as a Khan Academy style whiteboard
+* mailmerge + google docs (for making labels or namecards)
-* foft: mobile app to measure how tall a building is based on how long it takes for a pebble to drop to the ground
+* mobile app to measure how tall a building is based on how long it takes for a pebble to drop to the ground, or how far away something is based on how long it takes sound to travel
+* a way to keep all of your business operations in one place so your office doesn't explode when someone gets sick or leaves

 Do you need one of these to exist?
 [Let me know](/contact) and I'll bump it up the list!